On the Anisotropy of Score-Based Generative Models: Background

-where $\boldsymbol{z}_k\sim\mathcal{N}(\boldsymbol{0},\boldsymbol{I})$ is standard Gaussian and $\eta>0$.
-If $\eta\to0$ and $K\to\infty$, under certain technical conditions, the iterates in Equation \ref{eq:langevin} converge to a sample from $p$ \citep{ICML2011Welling_398}.
+If $\xi\to0$ and $K\to\infty$, under certain technical conditions, the iterates, $\boldsymbol{x}_K$, in Equation \ref{eq:langevin} converge to a sample from $p$ \citep{ICML2011Welling_398}.
 However, a practical limitation of the above setup is that estimated scores are inaccurate in low-density regions (e.g., in early iterations where learning is intractable).
-Moreover, score functions may be undefined in the case of data residing in low-dimensional manifolds.
+Moreover, score functions may be undefined in the case of data residing on low-dimensional manifolds.
 That is, the overall approach breaks down under the commonly adopted manifold hypothesis \citep{estimatinggradients}.